popeadam/Kometa/docs/kometa/guides/mediux.md

 ## Running the Metadata File

-Now that my metadata file is ready, I can run it against my library.
+Now that my Metadata File is ready, I can run it against my library.

 I will open my `config.yml` file and add the `mediux.yml` within the `metadata_files` section of my Movies library: